vimeo/php-mysql-engine/README.md

 ## Caveat Emptor

 Unlike [Psalm](https://github.com/vimeo/psalm), this package is not designed with a wide audience in mind.
-For a project to really benefit from this library it should already have a large number of unit tests that require a database connection to complete, and the project maintainers must understand the tradeoffs associated with using an unofficial MySQL implementation in their test suite.
+For a project to really benefit from this library it should already have a large number of tests that require a database connection to complete, and the project maintainers must understand the tradeoffs associated with using an unofficial MySQL implementation in their test suite.

 ## Known issues